 ‘It shouldn’t be a problem for me,’ said Nando.
 ‘There are no storms fiercer than the ones here.
 Oh, dear princess, do not hesitate to ask me for anything that I might be able to do for you.
 I am happy to go through any fiery storms.’

 ‘The first task will be to get hold of the Golden Key from a dog called Jhabru,’ said the Princess.

 ‘It is difficult,’ said Raja, ‘because this dog is no ordinary dog.
 It’s a huge dog, isn’t it, Princess?’

-‘About twenty times the size of a normal big dog,’ answered Samara, who had been told this by Khabar.
+‘About twenty times the size of a normal big dog,’ said Samara, who had been told this by Khabar.
 ‘But we’ll think of a solution for that later.
-Where do you live, Abdul?’
+Where do you live, Nando?’

 ‘It is not far from here.
 It’s known as Sutthan, and it’s a place known for its medicinal herbs.’

-‘Exactly,’ said Abdul.
-‘We do have horses in Sutthan, and Barado would have been very useful there.’
-His eye fell on a large brown packet of medicine that was on the table.
-‘Oh, I say, you’ve bought quite a lot of medicine for your grandmother.’
+Nando’s eye fell on a large brown packet of medicine that was on the table.
+‘That’s a lot of medicine.’

-‘We decided to buy a large quantity, just in case there were other people in the Wetlands who also needed the medicine urgently,’ explained Samara.
+‘Raja decided to buy extra, just in case there were others in Wetlands who also needed the medicine apart from his Dadima,’ explained Samara.

 ‘It doesn’t really matter,’ said Raja.

 ‘Of course, it matters!’ cried Nando.
 ‘We could have given the extra money away to poor people!
 I always try and give as much as I can.’